A person thinking, sat on the sofa.

 If you are taking other medicines, check with your doctor or pharmacist before taking methylphenidate, as it may affect how well they work or cause side effects.

-Different brands of methylphenidate contain lactose, wheat starch and gelatin – check your type if any of these are a problem for you.
+Different brands of methylphenidate contain lactose, wheat starch and gelatine.
+Check your type if any of these are a problem for you.

 Ritalin® tablets contain wheat starch.
-This is still OK to take if you have coeliac disease, but not if you have wheat intolerance leading to chronic diarrhoea (fatty loose poo).
+This is still okay to take if you have coeliac disease, but not if you have wheat intolerance leading to chronic diarrhoea (fatty, loose poo).

-Ritalin® tablets, Equasym XL® capsules and Medikinet XL® capsules contain gelatin.
+Ritalin® tablets, Equasym XL® capsules and Medikinet XL® capsules contain gelatine.

 Taking methylphenidate may give you blurred vision, make you feel dizzy, or affect your focus when you start taking it.